msv-lab/angelix/doc/Manual.md

 ## Configuration ##

-Default Angelix configuration corresponds to a very narrow repair search space.
+Default Angelix configuration corresponds to a narrow search space and does not specify required bounds.
 Typically, you need to specify defect classes, synthesis levels and bounds for symbolic execution and program synthesis.
+Below you can found information about important options and configuration examples.

-The values of the paramenters depends on the size and the structure of your subject programs.
+`--klee-solver-timeout`, `--klee-timeout` and `--klee-max-forks` are passed to KLEE during specification inference step.
+The values of these paramenters depend on the size and the structure of your subject program.

+`--group-size` specifies how many symbols are installed inside buggy program for a single run of specification inference (default value is 1).
+The value 1 increases the probability of synthesizing a patch, however, higher values are need to enable multiline patches.
+For this reason, we recommend to execute Angelix multiple times (say, with `--group-size 1` and `--group-size 5`).

 Run `angelix --help` to see the list of available options.
-You can find example configurations for small programs in `tests/tests.py` of Angelix distribution and in `options.json` file for large programs in ICSE'16 experiments [scripts](http://www.comp.nus.edu.sg/~release/angelix/angelix-experiments.tar.gz).
+You can find example configurations for small programs in `tests/tests.py` of Angelix distribution.
+For large programs, options can be found in `options.json` file in ICSE'16 experiments [scripts](http://www.comp.nus.edu.sg/~release/angelix/angelix-experiments.tar.gz).

 An example of configuration is the following:

     --defect if-conditions loop-conditions assignments \
     --synthesis-levels alternatives extended-arithmetic extended-logic extended-inequalities \
-    --timeout 3600 \
-    --group-size 1 \
     --klee-solver-timeout 20 \
     --klee-timeout 300 \
     --klee-max-forks 200 \
     --synthesis-timeout 100000 \
     --synthesis-global-vars \
-    --synthesis-func-params \
+    --synthesis-func-params
-    --synthesis-used-vars